 Dawn of War 3 gameplay

-This was the first big question coming into the announcement - would a third Dawn of War follow the model of the first’s large armies and control-point capture, the second’s hands-on tactics at squad-level, or reinvent itself once again?
-The answer is a little of all three.
+Dawn of War 3 follows both the model of the first’s large armies and control-point capture, the second’s hands-on tactics at squad-level.
 As you can see in the video above, there’s a focus on scale and super-sized units, but DoW 3 still retains the clashing armies of the first game and heroes of the second.

 Cover has been simplified; squads capture defensive areas and become more resistant to range fire, rather than there being flat buffs in certain areas of the map.
 Cover is, however, now easier to clear out with assaults.
-Being in cover is close to immunity from ranged damage, so jetpacking/charging/teleporting in really is the only option to clear out the entrenched - but, obviously, assault troops have a massive advantage once close-quarters are achieved, so it won't take much to counter.
+Being in cover grants near immunity from ranged damage, so jetpacking/charging/teleporting in really is the only option to clear out the entrenched.
+Of course, assault troops have a massive advantage once close-quarters are achieved, so it doesn’t take much to counter.

 Dawn of War 3 campaign

 Dawn of War 3’s campaign features each faction converging when a catastrophic weapon is found on the mysterious world of Acheron.
-That weapon is the Spear of Khaine, as laid out in the above trailer.
+That weapon is the Spear of Khaine.
 Through the narrative you’ll move from Space Marine, to Ork, to Eldar as each go about their business of trying to massacre the others.